Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc C - A travers la vallée.md

 ![[Rictavio.png]]
 <span class="credit">"Rictavio" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

-When the players first enter the inn, [[Non-Player Characters#Danika Dorakova|Danika]], who is waiting tables, greets them and asks them to wait at the bar while she tends to other patrons.
+When the players first enter the inn, [[Personnages Non-Joueurs#Danika Dorakova|Danika]], who is waiting tables, greets them and asks them to wait at the bar while she tends to other patrons.

-If the characters approach the bar, [[Non-Player Characters#Urwin Martikov|Urwin]] exits the kitchen carrying a tray of fresh-baked bread, hot beet stew, and wolf steaks, which he sets down on the bar.
+If the characters approach the bar, [[Personnages Non-Joueurs#Urwin Martikov|Urwin]] exits the kitchen carrying a tray of fresh-baked bread, hot beet stew, and wolf steaks, which he sets down on the bar.
 (The food smells mouthwateringly delicious.)
 Szoldar Szoldarovich and Yevgeni Krushkin are also seated at the bar, and are as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>.

 Urwin greets the players warmly and welcomes them to the Blue Water Inn.
 If the players don't direct the conversation elsewhere, he notes that they look like travelers and asks if they need rooms for the night.